 - Review policy on a regular basis and ensure it conforms to legal expectations.
-Linked Safeguarding Governor (R. Harrison). - Ensure appropriate training - Decide whether self-injury education should be in the school curriculum, and how it should be addressed - Ensure that education about self-injury neither promotes or stigmatises - Regularly review support for staff dealing with referred students and their parents/carers.
+Linked Safeguarding Governor (RHA) - Ensure appropriate training for staff - Will review the school curriculum and how self-injury should be addressed - Ensure that education about self-injury neither promotes or stigmatises - Regularly review support for staff dealing with referred pupils and their parents/carers.